-NOTE: Servicing of a tool with double insulation requires extreme care and knowledge of the system and should be performed only by a qualified service technician.
-For service, we suggest you return the tool to your nearest authorized service center for repair.
-Always use original factory replacement parts when servicing.
+NOTE: Servicing of a product with double insulation requires extreme care and knowledge of the system and should be performed only by a qualified service technician.
+For service, we suggest you return the product to your nearest Sears or other qualified service center for repair.
+Always use original factory replacement parts when servicina.